Seasonal Affective Disorder in Pennsylvania (2026): How to Beat the Winter Blues

 Light therapy lamps simulate sunlight and help regulate serotonin production.

 ✔ Sit near a 10,000-lux light box for 20–30 minutes each morning.
+Morning use is especially important in Pennsylvania, where sunrise occurs later during winter months.

 ✔ Always consult your therapist or doctor before starting light therapy.